PsychTechApS/flutter_menu/README.md

 This is a beta release and breaking changes will come soon!

-Get support and share knowledge of flutter web on: https://discord.gg/pmXCFZUxxC
+Get support, announcements and share knowledge of flutter web on: https://discord.gg/pmXCFZUxxC

 ## How to install